SMAC-Group/course_intro_ds/slides/chapter3_01.md

 ---

 A simple example to present recursion is a function that returns the factorial of a positive integer.
-Denoted by \\(n!\\), the factrial of a positive integer is the product of all positive integer elss than or equal to \\(n\\).
+Denoted by \\(n!\\), the factorial of a positive integer is the product of all positive integer smaller than or equal to \\(n\\).

 $$\begin{equation}
 n !=n \times(n-1) \times(n-2) \times(n-3) \times \cdots \times 3 \times 2 \times 1